-Soak the beans overnight, if possible.
-The next day, drain and put fresh water in the pot.
-(This helps reduce the, um, flatulence factor.)
-Bring the beans to a rolling boil.
-Make sure the beans are always covered by water, or they will discolor and get hard.
-Boil the beans for about 45 - 60 minutes, until the beans are tender but not falling apart.
-Drain.
+The next day, drain out the old water and put hot water in a pot to cover the beans.
+Bring the beans to a rolling boil always making sure that the beans are covered in water or will be hard.
+Boil the beans for about 60 minutes, until the beans are tender and drain.

 View line-by-line Nutrition Insights™: Discover which ingredients contribute the calories/sodium/etc.

 |Amt Per Serving||% DV|

 |Total Fat 4g||5 %|